 I have been using Avon's Skin So Soft for many years in the summer to repel mosquitoes when I golf or work in the garden.

 I eat a clove of garlic and dab a few drops of patchouli oil on myself and am not bitten by mosquitoes.
 This will last for three days on me.
 I have tried without patchouli since I eat garlic anyway.
 The bugs bit me.
-Perhaps one must be a hippie or live alone in the woods in order to use this happened-on concoction but shucks, it works for me and lasts for days.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.